 Be prepared for any breakdown

 Always be prepared for any breakdown such as mechanical problems during your road trip, to have the required tools and equipment at your disposal.
-Problems such as flat tires happen from time to time and the best way to solve them is carrying your jack and tire iron then make sure that you know how to use them.
+Problems such as flat tires happen from time to time and the best way to solve them is carrying your jack and tire iron then making sure that you know how to use them.
 Don’t forget a spare tire to always change flat tires as well as gasoline, hammer, screwdrivers, rubber mallet, and wire cutters for your road trip.

 Pack some snacks and drinks